KenKaneki2207/Pizza_Steak_CNN_Model/README.md

 4. Data Preprocessing
 5. Splitting the dataset
 6. Creating and evaluating our model
+7. Augmentation of images.
-7. Experimenting with hyperparameters to increase the accuracy
+8. Experimenting with hyperparameters to increase the accuracy